 WordPress Comments Pagination Guide

-Check the box where it says Break comments into pages and select the number of comments you want to show on each blog posts.
-You can also select which page to show the Older or Newer comment.
-Don’t forget to click on the ‘Save Changes’ button to store your settings.
+Check the box where it says Break comments into pages and select the number of words you want to show on each blog post.
+You can also select which page to display the Older or Newer comment.
+Don’t forget to click the ‘Save Changes’ button to store your settings.

 To Paginate or Not